ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 All of these people contributing, all of these

-lucky, lucky people that have seen Pine Martins.
-It really is.
+lucky, lucky people that have seen pine martens.
+It really is

-Allowing us to get a much bigger fuller picture of how well
+allowing us to get a much bigger, fuller picture of how

-positive success story does it look like they're moving through
+Does it look like they're moving through Northumberland much?

-Worry i'll give you a call as soon as we see them please do
+DAN ICETON: Don't worry i'll give you a call as soon as we

-It's really exciting that they're not too far away and
+DAN ICETON: It's really exciting that they're not too far away

 biggest thing is going to be the biodiversity increase that we'll